mukeshkumar1451/Data/README.md

 - All business validation steps must map using:
   {user_story_id}_AC_XX
 - Login and Logout must use NA.
-- No business step may have NA mapping.

 7. Screen Names:
 - Must remain consistent across all steps.
 - Use exact functional screen labels.
-- Do not vary singular/plural naming.

 ============================================================
 MANDATORY TERMINATION STEP